 Predestination is one of the most misunderstood doctrines in Christianity.
-Most opponents of predestination believe that it forces the effectuation of God’s will in creation and in individuals and that this removes the individuals’ free will.
-This misunderstanding of predestination results in the belief in a sort of fatalism[1] or determinism.[2]
+Most opponents believe that it forces the effectuation of God’s will in creation and individuals, and that this removes the individuals’ free will.
+This misunderstanding of predestination results in believing in fatalism[1] or determinism.[2]
 But these views are contrary to the predestination taught in Scripture.

 Most people chafe at the very idea of God’s predestination of creation.
 Dr. B.B.
-Warfield expressed his views regarding the concerns many have with predestination when he wrote the following.
+Warfield expressed his views regarding the many concerns with predestination when he wrote the following.

 Our difficulties with Predestination arise from a, no doubt not unnatural, unwillingness to acknowledge ourselves to be wholly at the disposal of another.
 We wish to be at our own disposal.
 We wish “to belong to ourselves,” and we resent belonging, especially belonging absolutely, to anybody else, even if that anybody else be God… We will not be controlled.
 Or, rather, to speak more accurately, we will not admit that we are controlled.[3]

 From eternity, only God was.
 And nothing else existed.
-At that point in eternity, God, according to His will and His wise and righteous purposes determined all that would come to pass in creation (Eph.
+At that point in eternity, God, according to His will and His wise and righteous purposes, determined all that would come to pass in creation (Eph.
 1:11, Rom.
 11:33, Heb.
 6:17, Rom.
 9:15,18, Acts 4:27-28, Mt.
 10:29-30).
-He decreed these things not because by His omniscience he foresaw how the creation would unfold, though He certainly did foresee (Acts 15:18, 1 Sam.
+He decreed these things not because of His omniscience, but because He foresaw how the creation would unfold.
+However, He certainly did foresee (Acts 15:18, 1 Sam.
 23:11-12, Ps.
 139:1-4), but because of his foreordination in eternity of all that would come to fruition in the future (2 Tim.
 1:9, Eph.
 1:4-5).
 God thus predestined and made certain by His eternal decree all that would happen in the future.

-God’s eternal decree predestinated and made certain everything that must come to pass.
+God’s eternal decree predestined and made certain that everything must come to pass.
 “This does not mean that God has determined to bring to pass Himself by a direct application of His power all things which are included in His decree, but only that what He has decreed will certainly come to pass; that nothing can thwart His purpose.”[4]
-God’s foreordination of future events makes them certain but does not effectuate them by His own direct action.[5]
+God’s foreordination of future events makes them sure but does not effectuate them by His own direct action.[5]

-A distinction must be made between the eternal decree from all eternity and the execution of it in the coming creation.
-God’s eternal decree predestines and foreordains what comes to pass but does not compel or obligate or do violence to the free wills of human beings in order to make it come to pass.
-Human beings remain free agents and all future events will be affected by antecedent causes acting in a manner consistent with the nature of the event at the future time.
-Thus predestination is not, as some assert, fatalism or determinism.
-Predestination and election are perfectly compatible with Human free will.
+A distinction must be made between the eternal decree from all eternity and its execution in the coming creation.
+God’s eternal decree predestines and foreordains what comes to pass, but does not compel, obligate, or do violence to the free wills of human beings to make it come to pass.
+Human beings remain free agents, and all future events will be affected by antecedent causes acting in a manner consistent with the nature of the event at the coming time.
+Thus, predestination is not, as some assert, fatalism or determinism.
+Predestination—election and reprobation—are perfectly compatible with Human free will.

 Another objection to biblical predestination is that because God effectuates all events and actions in the future, it means that God does good as well as evil.
-We have debunked this idea that God effectuates all future events above.
-But it is true that some of what God makes certain or predestines in the future is evil, however this does not mean that God is the author of sin (Job 34:10; Jam.
+We have debunked the idea that God will affect all future events above.
+But it is true that some of what God makes certain or predestines in the future is evil, however, this does not mean that God is the author of sin (Job 34:10; Jam.
 1:13; 1 John 1:5).
 Because God is not the author of sin (Jas.
 1:13; Ps.
 92:15; Eccl.
 7:29; Jn.
 1:5).
 God cannot be the author of sin because God is perfectly righteous (Dt.
 32:4; Ps.
 145:17) and His law prohibits sin.
-He allows that certain bad things shall happen to achieve His will and purpose for the eternal good of His children (Rom.
+He allows certain bad things to happen to achieve His will and purpose for the eternal good of His children (Rom.
 8:28).

-From all eternity, God determined all that would come to pass in the future but He did not determine to effectuate all that would come to pass.
-Dr. A. A. Hodge in his book Outlines of Theology, said that God’s eternal decree did not effectuate every event when he wrote that in “every case that the event shall be effected by causes acting in a manner perfectly consistent with the nature of the event in question.”
-God decreed what was certain to come to pass in the future creation within its own complete system of internal causes and effects and not necessarily by God’s direct application of His power.
+From all eternity, God determined all that would come to pass in the future, but He did not choose to effectuate all that would come to pass.
+Dr. A. A. Hodge, in his book Outlines of Theology, said that God’s eternal decree did not effectuate every event when he wrote that in “every case that the event shall be effected by causes acting in a manner perfectly consistent with the nature of the event in question.”
+God decreed what was certain to come to pass in the future creation within its complete system of internal causes and effects, and not necessarily by God’s direct application of His power.

 The Westminster Confession of Faith speaks of predestination in this way: